Western tailed-blue: Reproductive characteristics

-During mating, the male and female C. amyntula join tips of their abdomen and the male passes sperm to the female to fertilize its eggs in which they typically lay up to 3 eggs on a single host plant flower or young seed pods.
+During mating, the male and female C. amyntula join tips of their abdomen and the male passes sperm to the female to fertilize its eggs.
+They typically lay up to 3 eggs on a single host plant flower or young seed pod.

 Females

-Females are characteristic of a brown wing with blue coloring at the base.
+Females are characterized by a brown wing with blue coloring at the base.
 Once fertilized, females can lay up to 80 eggs per ovariole.
-Eggs hatch in about 4-5 days and develop from instar to pupa in about 14-25 days.
+Eggs hatch in about 4-5 days and develop from larva to pupa in about 14-25 days.
 Adults then emerge from pupae in 11-14 days.

 Males

 Male C. amyntula typically perches and patrols between shrubs, hillsides, and gully mouths throughout the day in search of a receptive female to mate with.
 Males can also be distinguished by a blue upper surface.

 Caterpillars

 The caterpillars of the C. amyntula vary from brownish-yellow to green and are covered in fine white hairs marked with a red or green stripe running along the back and diagonal pinkish and reddish-purple dashes on the side.
-They typically grow an average length of 1/2 an inch.
+They typically grow to an average length of 1/2 an inch.